-Lavender has a time-honored place in the kitchen.
-Queen Elizabeth I of England is reputed to have required that there always be a jar of lavender conserve on her table, and took lavender tea whenever her monarchial duties caused her stress, which, given the events of her times, was often.
+Lavender's time-honored place in the kitchen extends much further than Pelindaba's story, however.
+Queen Elizabeth I of England is reputed to have required that there always be a jar of lavender conserve on her table, and took lavender tea whenever her monarchical duties caused her stress, which, given the events of her times, was very likely often.
 Up through the 19th Century, lavender was as much of a culinary staple as rosemary is in the 21st.
-It then appears to have largely disappeared from European kitchens in the early decades of the last century, perhaps due to the turmoil of cataclysmic events of the times or to the loss to disease of the vast lavender fields south of London, or both.
+It then appears to have largely disappeared from kitchens in the early decades of the last century, perhaps due to the turmoil of cataclysmic events of those times.
 In the last three decades or so, however, more venturesome chefs and bakers have rediscovered its many culinary virtues.

-What we find truly distinctive about lavender is that it is one of the very few herbs that can be used across the entire food spectrum, from the savory to the sweet.
-Lavender-basted lamb is as delectable in its own way as are lavender-flavored custards, pies and lemonade.
-Chocolate infused with the taste of lavender is quite different yet no less remarkable than a lavender-infused olive oil.
+What is truly distinctive about lavender is that it is one of the very few herbs that can be used across the entire food spectrum, from the savory to the sweet.
+Lavender is in the same family as rosemary and, as such, it lends itself very nicely to savory dishes.
+Where you spot rosemary in a recipe, usually lavender can be added or substituted with delicious results.
+Equally delectable is the way lavender's own subtle sweetness is enhanced in sweet dishes, be they chocolate-based or fruit or citrus inspired.
 The range of tastes to which lavender can contribute is extraordinary.

 Although some recipes call for fresh lavender, we tend to use dried lavender flower buds in preparing the dish itself, reserving fresh flowers for garnish.
-We find the dried flower buds fully retain the remarkable essence of the lavender taste experience and are generally easier to handle.
-So while both dried and fresh flower buds can be used in cooking, using fresh rather than dried lavender buds will take approximately one third to one half again as many fresh lavender buds as dried.
+We find the dried flower buds fully retain the lavender taste experience and are generally easier to handle.

 Where to start